opensciencegrid/vm-test-runs/README.md

               - sl_7_x86_64

             sources:
-              - opensciencegrid:master; 3.3; osg-development
+              - opensciencegrid:master; 3.4; osg-development

             package_sets:
               - label: All
                 packages:
                   - osg-tested-internal
-              # Explicitly add GRAM packages since they were dropped from osg-ce (SOFTWARE-2278, SOFTWARE-2291)
-              - label: All + GRAM (3.2)
+              - label: All (3.4)
                 packages:
-                  - osg-tested-internal-gram
+                  - osg-tested-internal
               - label: HTCondor
                 packages:
                   - condor.x86_64
                   - osg-ce-condor
-                  - rsv
               - label: GridFTP
                 packages:
                   - osg-gridftp
-                  - edg-mkgridmap
-                  - rsv
-              - label: BeStMan
-                packages:
-                  - osg-se-bestman
-                  - rsv
-              - label: VOMS
-                packages:
-                  - osg-voms
-                  - rsv
-              - label: GUMS
-                packages:
-                  - osg-gums
-                  - rsv

 6. Submit the test run (you must submit the DAG from the run directory):

-        [user@client ~]$ ./master-run.dag
+        [user@osg-sw-submit run-20200327-0925]$ ./master-run.sh

 7. Monitor the test run (as desired):

-        [user@client ~]$ condor_q -dag
+        [user@osg-sw-submit run-20200327-0925]$ condor_q -dag

 8. When the test run finishes, an email will go out to members of the software team (hardcoded in `email-analysis`).
-In the e-mail will be links to the web interface which will often not work immediately because the test results only get transferred over every 15 minutes.

 Troubleshooting
 ---------------